RobertGrudek/RobDSAclass/README.md

 # RobDSAclass
-This project contains solutions to assignments from my data structures and algorithms class.
+This is a private project that contains solutions to assignments from my data structures and algorithms class.